Galal-pic/Galal-pic/README.md

 - 👨‍🎓 Graduate of Computer Engineering, Department of Data Science and Analysis
-- 🔭 I’m currently working on ALX as a data scientist
 - 🌱 I am currently learning to analyze data using statistical models and machine learning algorithms.
 - :mailbox: You can reach me with the links below
 <div align="center">